View Source Welcome

 Compartmentalize state, markup, and events in LiveView

-LiveView supports two extension mechanisms: function components, provided by HEEx templates, and stateful components.
+LiveView supports two extension mechanisms: function components, provided by HEEx templates, and stateful components, known as LiveComponents.

-Function components are any function that receives an assigns map, similar to render(assigns) in our LiveView, and returns a ~H template.
+Similar to render(assigns) in our LiveView, a function component is any function that receives an assigns map and returns a ~H template.
 For example:

 def weather_greeting(assigns) do